lando/lando/docs/contrib/guides-intro.md

 You can think of them as glorified gists or less shitty and more curated Stack Overflow articles.

-**So you wanna to write a guide?** Holla!
+**So you wanna write a guide?** Holla!
 That's great because it's not very hard!

 ## What is a guide?